September 25, 2020

 Dear First Nation Schools and Communities,

 We hope that everyone is keeping healthy as we move into fall.
-In consideration of updated public health guidance for schools, FNESC and FNSA are providing a revised version our First Nation Schools Reopening Considerations and Template for your reference.
+In consideration of updated public health guidance for schools, FNESC and FNSA are providing a revised version our First Nation Schools Reopening Considerations and Template for your reference (last updated March 2, 2021).
 Yellow highlighting indicates the key changes.